A delightfully rich and fruity red blend from Mendoza, the Trivento Amado Sur Malbec Blend.70% Malbec, 20% Bonarda and 10% Syrah … [Read more...]

 Originally one of the primary Bordeaux varietals (and still a mainstay in the Cahors region of France), the grape lost favor in France in the 1950's and 60's due to its sensitive nature to things like frost and mildew.
 Before that happened; however, Malbec was introduced into Argentina by a French agriculturist in 1868.
 It maintained a relatively nondescript existence there until the 1990's when it exploded in popularity with Argentina now accounting for 75% of the entire world's acreage of this variety.

 Ranging in style from relatively simple, cheap wines meant to be drunk young to those with significant staying power (and time in oak), there's plenty to explore in this extremely popular variety.
-And while Argentina dominates, plantings are growing all over the world with lots of good inexpensive Malbec being made in California, Washington, Chile and even more unexpected places like New Zealand and Texas.
+We cover them all in our list of the best Malbec.

 Read on for our list of The Best Malbec Under $20!

 Six dollars well spent, the solid Bodega Norton Coleccion Malbec.100% Malbec from Argentina.
 The wine has 8.2 g/L of residual sugar. … [Read more...]

 Another juicy, smooth and delicious single-vineyard wine from La Posta, the Fazzio Malbec.100% Malbec from 12 year old vines at … [Read more...]